thisisvictor/WSProcessor/README.md

 ## Instructions ##

 The example here illustrates how the library works together with a few other files.

+Since it is a Processing library, the first thing you'll need to do is to install Processing (http://processing.org/).
+Then you'll need to manually install this library as a Contributed Library (https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library-%5BDRAFT%5D).
+Essentially it's just a matter of copying & pasting the library folder into a specific folder.
+Restart your Processing IDE and you are good to go.
+No extra libraries are required.

 To set up, place the WSBootstrap.html in an http server, make this file publicly accessible.
 Look for the statement "var ws = new WebSocket("ws://aaa.bbb.ccc.ddd:eeee");",